People who think they are GOOD at networking often are NOT. On the flip side, people who think they are BAD at it, are doing better than they think!!

 Networking is too often equated with a “gift of gab” and a numbers game.
 Thus, many people just talk to lots o’ people and think that’s working.
 While, off in the corners, people who are making a few meaningful connections think they’re doing it wrong.
 It’s the opposite!!

 Unfortunately, both groups of people are missing some key ingredients.
 “Talkers” need to listen.
 And “listeners” need to talk and also initiate follow-up contact later.
+(It doesn’t mean you’re salesy or stalking them if you stay in touch.)

 Give Yourself a Check-up